permutationlock/zimpl/README.md

 ### Return value

-Returns a function to construct a `VIfc(Ifc)` vtable interface from a concrete interface implementation.
+Returns a function to construct a `VIfc(Ifc)` vtable interface from a concrete runtime context and corresponding interface implementation.

-Since vtable interfaces require all contexts to be pointers, the `access` parameters allows for vtables to be constructed for non-pointer contexts by adding a layer if indirection: a pointer to the context is stored and dereferenced to be passed to the internal member function implementations.
+Since vtable interfaces store
+contexts as type-erased pointers, the `access` parameters allows for vtables to work with non-pointer contexts by adding a layer if indirection: the pointer to the context is dereferenced and passed by value to the concrete interface function implementations.

 ### Example